davidheineman/traces/README.md

 - Different properties of traces
     - what % is spent developing towards the correct answers? compared to computation that is effectively thrown away?
     - how many tokens in is the final answer suggested? (i.e., how long is spent checking the answer?)
-    - can we split "active computation" into computation for the original answer vs. checking the answer?